-Homily for fourth Sunday of Easter, A
+Homily for fourth Sunday of Easter, A05 May 2017, by Sermons in

 Jesus said he is the sheep gate, he is the way.
 He is the shepherd who truly knows his flock, a shepherd who loves his sheep, a shepherd who is ready to lay down his life for his sheep unlike the hired servant who abandons the sheep in times of danger.
 Between the hired servant and the sheep, there is no connection; he is there not because he loves the sheep but because he loves himself.
 It is his means of livelihood, he stays with the sheep because he loves his own family and wants to provide for his own family, that is why he runs away from the sheep in times of danger to keep himself for his family.
 But Jesus is the good shepherd who stays with the sheep because he loves them, he stays with the sheep not because of what he gets from them but because of what they get from him.